regexyl/notes/2024 Goals.md

 	- Endorsement application: Takes 8 weeks (~2 months)
 	- Visa application: up to 3 weeks
 	- Total: Takes up to 4 months
+3. Move to London by 30 September 2024.
-3. Get an Amex credit card by 31 December 2024.
+4. Get an Amex credit card by 31 December 2024.
-4. Move to London by 30 September 2024.

 ## Habitual

 1. Exercise 6 times a week for a minimum of 25 minutes each time.
-2. Do 1 Leetcode question a day
+2. Do 1 Leetcode question a day.
+3. Write a blog article at least once a month - there should always be at least one blog article in the .